Introduction

 How Consistency Affects Different Tile Types

-Porcelain and ceramic tiles are tough, but they can still slip if your thinset is too wet.
-Aim for a wet-out consistency, where the paste just starts to spread out under the tile.
-If it’s too runny, you’ll lose that crucial bond.
+Porcelain and ceramic tiles require a wet-out consistency, where the paste just starts to spread under the tile.
+Too much water can cause slipping and loss of bond.

-Natural stone is like working with a delicate lady—too much water and she cracks or shifts.
-You want your thinset on the thicker side for better control, but not so thick that it doesn’t spread evenly.
-Check base compaction before laying to avoid any surprises later.
+Natural stone needs a thicker thinset for better control but not so thick that it doesn’t spread evenly.
+Ensure base compaction is checked beforehand to avoid surprises later.

 Materials and Tools Checklist (What to Buy and Why)